Photo: James E. Meacham (Cropped from original)

 Extension is supported by a combination of federal, state and county funds.

-• Expand existing 4-H and other positive youth development opportunities to rural communities
+• Expand 4-H and other youth programming opportunities to all communities.

-• Continue volunteer programs such as Master Gardener, Master Food Preserver, Compost and Pruning Specialist, Food Pantry, and Master Woodland Manager
+• Maintain volunteer programs such as Master Gardener, Master Food Preserver, Compost and Pruning Specialist, Food Pantry and Master Woodland Manager.

-• Continue to provide technical assistance to farmers, ranchers, woodland owners and nursery growers
+• Provide technical assistance to farmers, woodland owners and nursery growers.

-• Expand educational programming to all communities to encourage high school completion and college access
+• Expand youth educational programs encouraging high school completion and college access.

 Browse related Extension resources